 If you tried this Recipe or any other recipe on my website, please let me know in the comments below.
 I love hearing from you.
 Also, please leave a star rating whilst you're there!

 You can also find weekly meal plans and budget recipes over on our sister site Savvy Bites.

 - 1 lb egg noodles or spaghetti

-- ½ large carrot very finely sliced or use a mandolin
+- ½ large carrot, finely sliced (a mandolin works great)

 - 1 tablespoon sesame oil